Katsevich-Lab/sceptre2-manuscript/README.md

 ================
 Timothy Barry, Kaishu Mason, Kathryn Roeder, Eugene Katsevich

-This repository contains code to reproduce all analyses reported in the paper “Robust differential expression testing for single-cell CRISPR screens at low multiplicty of infection” by Barry et al. 2023.
+This repository contains code to reproduce the analyses reported in the paper “Robust differential expression testing for single-cell CRISPR screens at low multiplicty of infection” (Genome Biology, 2024).
+While this repository serves as a useful starting point, given the complexity of the codebase, we encourage readers interested in reproducing one or more of the analyses to reach out to the authors (TB:
+<tbarry@hsph.harvard.edu>, EK: <ekatsevi@wharton.upenn.edu>).

 <!-- Data documentation is available [here](https://github.com/Katsevich-Lab/sceptre2-manuscript/blob/main/docs/data_doc.pdf). -->